broadinstitute/SignatureAnalyzer-GPU/README.md

 ```

 # How to run
 SignatureAnalyzer runs on a count matrix (passed to the argument --data) and performs regularized NMF (Bayes NMF).
-You can specify the regularization you want on the resulting W and H matrices by using the prior_on_W and prior_on_H arguments.
-L1 is equivalent to an exponential prior and L2 is half-normal.
+You can specify the regularization you want on the resulting W and H matrices by using the arguments --prior_on_W and --prior_on_H .
+Passing "L1" is equivalent to an exponential prior and "L2" is half-normal.

 For mathematical details see: https://arxiv.org/pdf/1111.6085.pdf.